staltz/react-native-node/README.md

 #### What about iOS support?

 We can't run V8 Node.js on iOS since that violates Apple's policy around Just-In-Time compilation, but ChakraCore Node.js can run on iOS.
 We are depending on [this project by Janea Systems](http://www.janeasystems.com/blog/node-js-meets-ios/) to open source their methods and include a proper open source license.
+Also it exists the possibility of using [jxcore](https://github.com/jxcore/jxcore) which I believe is more permissive.

 #### Does it support packages with native bindings?